pragyasavarna/PragyaPythonProject/README.md

 set up Git LFS for your user account by running: \
 git lfs install \
 git lfs track "*.keras" \
+Undoes the git commit and unstage the files \
+git reset HEAD~1

 # Python Command
 Run in Pycharm terminal for checking path of Python environment in Terminal \